Basitomania/ReactPerformanceDemo/README.md

 - **State management** optimizations
 - **Bundle analysis** and optimization

-## 🤝 Contributing

-This is an educational project.
-Feel free to:

-- Add more performance examples
-- Improve the UI/UX
-- Add more detailed performance metrics
-- Create additional optimization examples

 ## 📖 Related Articles

 This project is part of a series of articles about React performance optimization.
 Check out the accompanying articles for detailed explanations of each optimization technique.